luncheryvn/luncheryvn.github.io/docs/dev.markdown

 TODO
-1. Add about page.
+- Add contact form
-2. Add tags
+- Add tags
+- Fix navigation

 RESPONSIVE

-PRE styling
-box-shadow: 0 0 0 3px #eee;
-margin: 10px 0;
-padding: 5px 10px;
-font-size: .9em;
-border: 1px solid #cccccc;
-border-radius: 4px;

 # NOTES
 post content does have some special styling for post type only.